-The Federal Pell Grant Program provides need-based grants to low income undergraduate students who have not earned a bachelor's or a professional degree.
-Amounts can change yearly, and are based on a student's cost of attendance, enrollment status, and expected family contribution (EFC) from the FAFSA.

-For the 2023-2024 award year (July 1, 2023 to June 30, 2024), the maximum annual Pell award is \$7,395.
+The Federal Pell Grant Program provides need-based grants to low income students who have not earned a bachelor's or a professional degree.
+Amounts can change yearly, and are based on data provided by the applicant and contributors on the FAFSA and the student's enrollment intensity.
+For the 2024-2025 award year (July 1, 2024 to June 30, 2025), the maximum annual Pell award is \$7,395.